sjaehn/BSchaffl/README.md

 ## What's new

-* Randomize amp
-* Randomize stretch
-* Process amount for amp and stretch
-* Shape editor
-* Reset, undo and redo
+* Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity

 ## TODO's

-* Handle changes which effect step stretch during playback
-* Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity
 * Select between: stretch note position only / stretch note length only / stretch note position & length
 * Option to change output step
 * Make tutorial video